SS America (1869): Iwakura Mission

 On December 23, 1871, the Japanese Iwakura Mission boarded the ship in Yokohama harbor.
 The Japanese described the ship as follows:

 Our ship called the America.
 Reputed to be the most elegant vessel in the Pacific Mail Steamship Company fleet, the America was 363 feet long, 57 feet wide and 23 feet deep, with 8 feet above the deck.[…] Its displacement was 4,554 tons.
 There were 30 first-class cabins and 16 second-class ones - 46 in all.
 The vessel could carry 92 passengers.
 Under Captain Doane were 24 officers and 79 sailors and stewards, making a complement of 103.
 The ship was powered by a balance-wheel steam-engine driving external paddle-wheels.

 Destruction

 TSS America was lost by fire on August 24, 1872, in Yokohama harbor, Japan after her eleventh voyage starting on August 1, 1872, from San Francisco to Yokohama and Hong Kong, China.
 Captain Seth Doane had inspected the ship before 10 o'clock.
 A loss of 19 to 70 lives occurred depending on the source.
-The monetary loss was estimated at around $2,000,000.
+The monetary loss was estimated at $2,000,000.